symfony/panther/README.md

 ### Hidden Text

 Webdriver returns only the displayed text.
-When you filter on head tag (like `title`), the method `text()` returns an empty string.
-Use the method `html()` method to get the complete contents of the tag (including the tag itself).
+When you filter on a head tag (like `title`), the method `text()` returns an empty string.
+Use the method `html()` to get the complete contents of the tag, including the tag itself.

 ### Environment Variables

-The following environment variables can be set to change some Panther behaviors:
+The following environment variables can be set to change some Panther's behaviour:

-* `PANTHER_NO_HEADLESS`: to disable browsers's headless mode (will display the testing window, useful to debug)
+* `PANTHER_NO_HEADLESS`: to disable browser's headless mode (will display the testing window, useful to debug)
 * `PANTHER_NO_SANDBOX`: to disable [Chrome's sandboxing](https://chromium.googlesource.com/chromium/src/+/b4730a0c2773d8f6728946013eb812c6d3975bec/docs/design/sandbox.md) (unsafe, but allows to use Panther in containers)
 * `PANTHER_WEB_SERVER_DIR`: to change the project's document root (default to `public/`)
 * `PANTHER_CHROME_DRIVER_BINARY`: to use another `chromedriver` binary, instead of relying on the ones already provided by Panther